The Writing concentration is available with any

-The ability to communicate clearly and effectively in writing is
+The ability to communicate clearly and effectively is a

-a fundamental requirement for personal and professional success.
+fundamental requirement for personal and professional success.
+The

-The concentration in writing is ideal for anyone who wishes to
+concentration in Writing is ideal for anyone who wishes to develop

-develop critical writing skills; become a professional writer; or
+critical writing skills; become a professional writer; or prepare

 Technology and communications devices have put writing skills on